parshwa12367556/E--Manddi/README.md

-# 🌱 Cropify - Agri-Marketing Platform
+# 🌱 E-Manddi -- Agri-Marketing Platform

 Cropify is a modern, user-friendly web application designed to bridge the gap between farmers and consumers.
 It provides a digital marketplace where farmers can sell their produce directly, and customers can buy fresh, high-quality products.
 The platform supports different user roles, product management, a shopping cart, and a feedback system.